jimshowalter/architecture-enforcer/README.md

 * Sample files are located in the src/test/resources directory.
 They start with "Sample".

 ## Useful Patterns ##

+This tool is not prescriptive about how you define your architecture.

 When defining your project's target state, there are some useful patterns you might want to use.